Funded

 Bridge lenders provide borrowers with quick access to financing, giving them the ability to capitalize on attractive deals that would otherwise be lost.

-Lenders intentionally keep bridge loan durations short, typically 3 to 12 months, to reduce their market volatility exposure, while also motivating the borrower to execute on their repayment strategy.
+Lenders intentionally keep bridge loan durations short, typically 3 to 12 months, to reduce exposure to market fluctuations, while also motivating the borrower to execute on their repayment strategy.

-Since funding can take less than a week, these loans are ideal for time-sensitive deals unable to wait for lengthy bank approval.
+Since funding can take less than a week, these loans are ideal for time-sensitive deals that cannot wait for lengthy bank approval.

 How Bridge Loans Work